 The TruBlu Dentistry team can perform professional teeth whitening in as little as 15-30 minutes per session.
 Based on your teeth’s current condition and your desired results, multiple sessions may be needed.

-The caring team at TruBlu Dentistry will be happy to perform a routine cleaning and provide options for teeth whitening.
+The caring team at TruBlu Dentistry will be happy to perform routine cleaning and provide options for teeth whitening.
 It’s our goal to create a smile you are proud of without risking your oral health to dental fads.
 Contact our supportive staff today to schedule your appointment.